TJRSec/aistm-framework/docs/AISTM_Whitepaper.md

 - Robust validation of model outputs prior to execution
 - Backend security independent of AI correctness

-AISTM emphasizes **resilience over perfection**—ensuring that the system maintains integrity even when model behavior is unpredictable or influenced by malicious inputs.
+AISTM emphasizes **resilience over perfection** ensuring that the system maintains integrity even when model behavior is unpredictable or influenced by malicious inputs.

 ---